• Home

 2. Quick Method– Cut the bread into 1 inch cubes and spread on a large sheet pan.
 Dry in a 250 degree oven for 30 minutes, tossing every 5-10 minutes so it doesn’t brown.
 (You will have time for this while the onions and celery soften!)

-How to Make Homemade Stuffing
+How to Make Homemade Stuffing Recipe

 Make sure that you are starting with stale bread cubes -see the section above for help with that!
+These steps will give you a general over view of how to make homemade stuffing.
+For more detailed instructions and ingredient amounts, jump down to the recipe card.

-Preheat the oven to 350 degrees and generously butter a 9×9 baking pan, if doubling use a 9×13 or 10×15 baking pan.
+Preheat the oven to 350°F and generously butter a 9×9 baking pan, if doubling use a 9×13 or 10×15 baking pan.

 Off the heat stir in the salt, pepper, poultry seasoning, marjoram, fresh chopped sage, and fresh chopped parsley.

-In a separate bowl whisk together the 2 eggs and cup of chicken broth.
+Whisk together the 2 eggs and cup of chicken broth.

 In a large bowl stir together the onion/herb mixture and stale bread cubes.
 Now pour in the egg/broth mixture and stir until the bread absorbs the liquid.

-Pour into the buttered pan.
-Cube 2 tablespoon of butter and dot the top of the stuffing.
 Cover with foil and bake for 30 minutes.
 Remove the foil and bake for another 15 minutes.
 If you like a really crispy top you can broil for the last minute or two!

 If you are hosting a larger crowd you can absolutely double this stuffing recipe.
 Simply double all the ingredients, bake in a 9×13 or 10×15 dish, and the baking time will be the same.